Vocal and Physical Presence: How they Can Help HR Leaders Improve Psychological Safety In The Workplace

 - Defining Vocal Presence

 Vocal presence, at its core, is all about reflecting inner confidence and conviction through the human voice.
-It's about speaking in a way that causes others to listen, capturing and holding their attention and effortlessly guiding them to understand and connect with our message.
+It's about speaking with a flexible, expressive voice that makes others want to listen.
+A voice that captures and holds attention, connects rather than directs, and makes others feel equal and safe.

-"Vocal presence is the ability to speak in a way that makes others want to listen."
+"Vocal presence is the ability to speak with an expressive, flexible voice that makes others want to listen."

 - Susan Room.